qbead/qbeadWebsite/content/book/intro.md

 ### Turning on the Large LEDs

 To start with, let's try turning on all of the big LEDs.
-Using the sliders you can try changing the colors on the virtual SpinWheel below:
+Using the sliders, you can change the colors on the virtual SpinWheel below:

 <!--WARNING: This really abuses the virtual spinwheel code.
 Here be dragons... and bugs...-->